veliancreate-zz/my-cv/README.md

 - CSS with Bootstrap grid and Materialize forms
 - Angular for search functionality

+#### NODE

+Created a beer ordering app using web sockets to enable bar and festival goers to place an order without queuing, while being alerted when it is ready.

+- Relational database using MONGO DB
+- BCrypt for authentication
+- Pusher to create web sockets instant order acceptance and confirmation
+- CSS with Bootstrap grid and Materialize forms

 ## Education

 #### Makers Academy (Feb 2015 - April 2015)